mertvn/vnsorter/README.md

     Download VN images when prompted to choose the right release (GUI mode only).
     Images may be NSFW.
-    Increases the request count, making you get throttled more often.
+    Increases the request count, causing you to get throttled more often.

 "smart_querying": true or false